 Our funding covers three areas of work:

-- Funding that supports young people to lead change themselves, have a voice in society and participate and be listened to in decisions affecting their lives.
+- Funding directly for young people to lead change themselves, have a voice in society and participate and be listened to in decisions affecting their lives.
+Read about the Opportunity Fund and Challenge and Change

-- Funding that address root causes of the issues we see manifest in young people’s problems and that support advocacy, policy, research or campaigning.
+- Funding that addresses the root causes of the issues we see manifest in young people’s problems and that supports advocacy, policy, research or campaigning.
+We tend to approach these partners directly ourselves.

 We believe all young people have a right to access high quality services that enables them to develop the skills, experience and capabilities they need to succeed at school, in work and in life.
-We prioritize work with young people whose needs are greatest and in areas where there are higher rates of poverty.
+Covid 19 has thrown into sharp relief the impact of inequality on young people, particularly those in the poorest areas of the region, and we prioritise work for funding that supports young people to overcome and challenge it.
+We focus on work with young people whose needs are greatest and in areas of the region where there are higher rates of poverty.

 If you are unsure as to whether your work is of interest to us, then you are welcome to get in touch.